glimpse-protocol/docs/sections/introduction.md

 ![Ad decision prematch](assets/introduction-ad-prematch.png)
 *Fig 2.
 Bringing prematched ad decisioning to the client*

-This approach reduces CO2, improves page performance and has no impact to publisher revenue 🥳
+This approach reduces CO2, improves page performance and has no impact on publisher revenue. 🥳

 ## Features

 1. **Prematching is non-blocking**.
-We understand that page performance directly impacts yield and so zero.js' prematching process does not make any blocking function calls (ie no network or long running calls).
+We understand that page performance directly impacts yield and so zero.js' prematching process does not make any blocking function calls (ie no network or long-running calls).

 2. **Line item synchronisation engine**.
 To ensure #1, zero.js runs a background process to synchronise targeting criteria and saves it into local storage.
 So that when #1 runs it can do so without impacting your page load.